The Cavender-Farris-Neyman Model with a Molecular Clock

 \begin{example} For the tree in Figure \ref{fig:probabilityexample1}, the probability of observing the states $(0,1,1,0,1)$ (left to right and bottom to top) is

 \end{example}

 We have described the CFN model thus far with all variables observed.
 However, in typical phylogenetic analysis we do not have access to the DNA of the unknown ancestral species, and hence we need to consider a hidden variable model where all internal nodes correspond to hidden states.
-In this case, to determine the probability of observing a certain set of states at the leaves, we sum the probabilities given by Equation \ref{eqn:probability1} over all possible labelings of the interior nodes of the tree.
+In this case, to determine the probability of observing a certain set of states at the leaves, we sum the probabilities given by Equation (\ref{eqn:probability1}) over all possible labelings of the internal nodes of the tree.
 Let $\bv \in \Z_2^n$ be a labeling of the leaves of $T$.
-Assuming a uniform distribution of states at the root, the probability of observing the set of states $\bv$ at the leaves is
+Since the CFN-MC model assumes a uniform distribution of states at the root, the probability of observing the set of states $\bv$ at the leaves is

-Note that $d(e)$ might be a leaf, in which case $v_{d(e)} = u_i$ for the appropriate value of $i$.
+Note that $d(e)$ might be a leaf, in which case $v_{d(e)} = v_i$ for the appropriate value of $i$.

 \begin{example} Consider the tree from Figure \ref{fig:probabilityexample1}.
-We will use Equation (\ref{eqn:prob}) to compute the probability $p(0,1,1)$ of observing states $(0,1,1)$ at the leaves of $T$.
-Summing over all possible labelings of the interior nodes of $T$ yields
+We use Equation (\ref{eqn:prob}) to compute the probability $p(0,1,1)$ of observing states $(0,1,1)$ at the leaves of $T$.
+Summing over all possible labelings of the internal nodes of $T$ yields

 \end{example}